Gecko Health

 Can be caused by injury, sub-par feeder insects and bad enclosure hygiene.
 In general infections are rare, but they can occur.
 Always seek the advice of your veterinarian when treating any infection.
 They can present differently in reptiles and form a had infected kernel of bacteria and pus that may need removal by your vet.

-Mouth rot is a type of infection that can be caused by injury, stuck food particles (like a cricket leg between the teeth), and a dirty enclosure.
+is a type of infection that can be caused by injury, stuck food particles (like a cricket leg between the teeth), and a dirty enclosure.
 Bacteria and fungi present in the environment and/or on/in feeders can cause infection, especially if introduced to tissues through a wound or stuck shed that is not removed and builds up on scales (can also cause lip curling, which is treatable with proper humidity).
-Mouth rot can lead to necrotic tissue loss, loss of teeth and palate, loss of appetite and lethargy and loss bone within the jaw and skull.
-Mouth rot can become systemic and eventually death if left untreated.
+Mouth rot can lead to necrotic gum, lip and palate tissue loss, loss of teeth, lethargy and loss of appetite and weight loss.
+Mouth rot can become systemic and eventually cause death if left untreated.

 Weird poops!